Back to Articles

 By Anthony Calhoun — 25-Year ASE Master Technician, Author of “Why Technicians Are Leaving and How to Keep Them”

 Fixed operations generated over $156 billion industry-wide in 2025, accounting for roughly 13 percent of total dealership revenue but approximately 49 percent of gross profit.
-In many dealerships, fixed ops drives 85 to 90 percent of net profit.
 When you are short on technicians, you are not just losing capacity — you are undermining the most profitable part of your entire operation.

 I have spent 25 years in this industry — 18 as a flat-rate technician and 7 managing high-volume dealership service departments.
 Dealership retention has specific challenges that independents do not face: CSI pressure, warranty time constraints, manufacturer program requirements, multi-rooftop complexity, and the constant tension between customer satisfaction metrics and technician productivity.
 But the fundamentals of keeping good people are the same everywhere.
 I built APEX Tech Nation because technicians at dealerships were asking for support that most stores were not providing.